lukasmonk/lucaschess/readme.md

 Lucas Chess is a GUI of chess:

 1. To train chess.
-2. To play chess against engines.
+2. To play against engines.

 Dependencies
 ------------